omfsdata/data/analysis.md

 The recurring belief in the threads is that 6-year (dual-degree/MD) programs demand a higher CBSE than 4-year programs, because the affiliated medical school screens on it.
 Pooled across all seven cycles, the data supports this — modestly.
 Six-year matchers have a higher median CBSE (**75** EPC) than 4-year matchers (**71** EPC), and the difference is statistically reliable (Mann–Whitney *p* = 0.006).

-But notice the overlap in the figure below.
-The 6-year distribution reaches higher at the top, yet its *floor* is essentially the same as the 4-year floor.
-A high CBSE is disproportionately a 6-year thing; a low one doesn't rule out either track.

 {% include figure.html num="1" src="f1_cbse_length.png" caption="CBSE (EPC) by program length, all matchers 2020–2026.
 Each dot is one applicant; boxes show median and interquartile range.
-Six-year programs skew higher, but both tracks span nearly the full range." %}
+Six-year programs skew higher." %}

 ## 2. The one robust relationship: CBSE → interview invites